Blue Ridge Journal

 Addendum, 2022

 In the early morning of July 6, 2022, explosives placed by unknown vandals destroyed part of the GG monument and damaged the rest.
 In an astonishingly quick operation, the county removed the debris, apparently the same day (Wikipedia).
 I would guess that in most counties, planning, coordinating, and carrying out such an unexpected and non-vital operation – off-budget yet – would normally take a month or more.
-We can only express admiration for the efficiency of Ebert County.
+We can only express admiration for the efficiency of Ebert County; one might almost think they were prepared.
 There are no plans to restore the monument, which had frequently suffered minor vandalism during its 43-year existence.
 It appears that some Georgia politicians have been among the many who have seen the work of Satan in the Guidestones, and have campaigned for its removal, by whatever means.

 BRJ Front Page See all Essays Send a Comment